godsfavours/JournalJam/README.md

  python3.10 -m pip install openai jupyter
  ```

-JournalJam uses a fine-tuned instance of GPT 3.5 as its current LLM.
-However, because OpenAI does not support sharing fine-tuned instances of GPT between different organizational accounts, you must fine-tune your own instance of GPT 3.5 using the training data we make available in our repo.
  To do this, first navigate to the dataset folder:
 ```
 cd dataset
 ```